 How Often Do Greyhounds Roach?

-It’s a myth that greyhounds need lots of exercise and are active all the time.
+It’s a myth that greyhounds need lots of exercise and are always active.
 In fact, they’re pretty lazy and can sleep for anywhere between 16-18 hours a day.

 Around 20% of this sleep time will be in a roaching position, so you’ll often see it, especially in young greyhounds.

 The rest of the time they will lay on their sides – pushing their legs out to the side or curled up in a ball like other dogs.

-These are also completely normal positions for a greyhound to lay in, so don’t be alarmed or assume there’s something wrong if they change positions regularly.
+These are also completely normal positions for a greyhound to lay in, so don’t be alarmed or assume something is wrong if they change positions regularly.

 Why Do Greyhounds Need To Sleep So Much?

-This means that they need to sleep for a long time to recover their muscles after running and to conserve energy for their next burst of speed.
+This means they need to sleep for a long time to recover their muscles after running and conserve energy for their next burst of speed.

 Anxiety Or Stress

-Greyhounds also suffer from stress and anxiety, especially in new environments or when being left alone.
+Greyhounds also suffer from stress and anxiety, especially in new environments or when left alone.

 Although this anxiety can be controlled by keeping their minds occupied and giving them reassuring company, sleeping can be a way for them to relieve stress.

 Crate training is also a great way to control separation anxiety in greyhounds as they don’t feel the need to protect the whole house while you’re gone – they focus on their small area.

-If you have a crate-trained greyhound and you’re out of the house a lot, they’ll likely sleep for most of the time that you’re gone, reserving their active hours for you when you’re home.
+If you have a crate-trained greyhound and you’re out of the house a lot, they’ll likely sleep most of the time you’re gone, reserving their active hours for you when you’re home.

 However, it can be difficult for them to roach while in a crate due to the size of the area.
 If your greyhound is in a crate a lot, they’re less likely to roach as they’ve learned that it’s not its natural sleeping position.

 Do Other Breeds Of Dog Roach?